Arizona Region VI Area Agency on Aging

 The fact that older adults face higher risks of contracting COVID-19 and/or experiencing complications, particularly if they also have chronic medical conditions is driving us to implement extraordinary measures to protect this vulnerable population.
 CDC recommends that everyone, regardless of age, take the same precautions to avoid illness such as washing hands frequently with soap and water or using hand sanitizer when handwashing is not available, keeping hands away from faces, covering coughs or sneezes with sleeves or tissues, cleaning and disinfecting objects and surfaces, avoiding sick people, and staying home if sick.
 In addition, older adults are advised to avoid crowds.

 SEAGO-AAA will continue to assess spread of COVID-19, the needs of our community and adjust our planning and service delivery accordingly.
-Meanwhile below are some of the measures we are implementing and expect to remain in place until March 31, 2020 or until further notice from ACL and ADES.
+Meanwhile below are some of the measures we are implementing and expect to remain in place until further notice from ACL and ADES.

 In response to COVID-19, as of Monday, March 16, 2020 the nutrition sites operated by South Eastern Community Unique Services in Graham and Greenlee Counties have suspended the congregate meals programs.
 Clients that rely on the congregate program for their daily nutritional needs will be provided a two-week supply of home delivered meals from SEACUS and they will be issuing drive-by meals from their sites only.
 During this two-week period, SEACUS will continue evaluating the COVID-19 outbreak and determine if extending the closure of these sites will be necessary.
 Santa Cruz Council on Aging (SCCOA) is working with the City of Nogales and NUSD to allow congregate meals participants to receive home delivered meals during the next two weeks.
 SCCOA closed the senior center but has a record of those clients who will be requiring a meal and are making arrangements for them.
 Senior Citizens of Patagonia and DARC have seen a decline in participation and are closing their doors but will be allowing participants to drive by and pick up their meal.
 All our congregate sites will issue to their most vulnerable clients and those who do not have additional support with frozen meals for up to two weeks.
 AAA has strongly encouraged the congregate meals site in Tombstone to monitor participants for symptoms of illness and to consider converting their participants who are most at-risk to home delivered meals.
 We are in the process of determining exactly how that conversion will be handled and will be reaching out to Tombstone directly.